ntoll/arrr/README.rst

 A simple script / module to turn plain English into Pirate speak.
 Arrr.

+Someone mentioned something called "Pirate Python", I idly wondered if anyone had made an English to Pirate-ish module/command written in Python (they hadn't), I realised I had a burning desire to make one, and things got out of hand. :-)

 We have an entirely serious `code of conduct <https://github.com/ntoll/arrr/blob/master/CODE_OF_CONDUCT.rst>`_ and a not-so-serious `code of mis-conduct <https://github.com/ntoll/arrr/blob/master/CODE_OF_MISCONDUCT.rst>`_ for those of a more Piratical disposition.